-A PR strategy will help you organise your PR activities and make strategic decisions about the best ways to communicate.
+A PR strategy will help you organize your PR activities and make strategic decisions about the best ways to communicate.
 It can also help you to use the stories in your business to draw in your target audience as well as increase your profile and build brand awareness.

 One of the most effective ways to expand your business, and bring in more customers, is by creating a better PR strategy.
 When you have a solid strategy in place, you’ll garner more attention in the media, building a buzz around your business that didn’t exist previously.